cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 ### Outputs
 - declares *optional* outputs values that we can import into other stacks
-- you can also view the outputs int he AWS console or in the CLI
+- you can also view the outputs in the AWS console or in the CLI
 - enables cross-stack collaboration
 - you cannot delete a CF stack if its outputs are being used in another stack
 - cross-stack reference `!ImportValue` (`Fn::ImportValue`)